-Temporarily restricted: Temporarily restricted net assets include donor-restricted net assets with a purpose or time restriction and consist of assisting with humanitarian projects, research, and public awareness efforts.
+Temporarily restricted: Temporarily restricted net assets include donor-restricted net assets with a purpose or time restriction and consist of assisting with humanitarian projects and research.

 Permanently restricted: Permanently restricted net assets must be maintained in perpetuity by the Foundation.
 Contributions made to the Foundation's endowment funds are recorded as increases in permanently restricted net assets.
 However, the investment earnings on the endowment contributions have been restricted for certain purposes.
 As such, these investment earnings are recorded as temporarily restricted net assets until appropriated by the Foundation Governing Board.